 Vigencias (or concession fees) are not commitments, but rather the annual payments required to maintain the concessions in good standing with the Perúvian government.
 The ultimate amount to be paid is based on a formula and is determined separately each year by the Perúvian government.
-The Company paid Vigencias totalling US\$478,636 in the six months ended June 30, 2016, for the 2015 year.
+The Company paid Vigencias totalling US\$478,636 in the nine months ended September 30, 2016, for the 2015 year.
 Further Vigencias for 2015 may be paid if the Company determines to keep certain additional non-core concessions.
+Vigencias are accrued monthly for concessions and are included in mineral property expenditures.